gpapadog/personal-website/content/publication/CRT_method/index.md

 publication: ""
 publication_short: ""

 abstract: In cluster randomized experiments, units are often recruited after the random cluster assignment, and data are only available for the recruited sample.
-Post randomization recruitment can lead to selection bias, inducing systematic differences between the overall and the recruited populations, and between the recruited intervention and control arms.
-In this setting, we define causal estimands for the overall and the recruited populations.
-We first show that if units select their cluster independently of the treatment assignment, cluster randomization implies individual randomization in the overall population.
-We then prove that under the assumption of ignorable recruitment, the average treatment effect on the recruited population can be consistently estimated from the recruited sample using inverse probability weighting.
-Generally we cannot identify the average treatment effect on the overall population.
-Nonetheless, we show, via a principal stratification formulation, that one can use weighting of the recruited sample to identify treatment effects on two meaningful subpopulations of the overall population: units who would be recruited into the study regardless of the assignment, and units who would be recruited in the study under treatment but not under control.
-We develop a corresponding estimation strategy and a sensitivity analysis method for checking the ignorable recruitment assumption.

 # Summary.
 An optional shortened abstract.